Understanding knee pain after a fall

 The role of diagnosis

-To evaluate a knee pain after a fall, the clinical examination is essential for guiding the diagnosis.
-The doctor will assess the pain, the presence of a knee swelling, joint mobility and stability.
+To assess knee pain after a fall, the clinical examination is essential to guide the diagnosis.
+The doctor will assess the pain, the presence of knee swelling, and the mobility and stability of the joint.

-Depending on the symptoms, tests may be requested.
-X-ray allows a fracture to be eliminated, while a Knee MRI This is useful for analyzing ligaments and menisci.
-These examinations allow for confirmation of an injury and adaptation of the treatment.
+Depending on the symptoms, tests may be ordered.
+An X-ray can rule out a fracture, while an MRI of the knee is useful for analyzing the ligaments and menisci.
+These tests help confirm an injury and tailor the treatment.

 What treatments are available for knee pain after a fall?

 Treatment depends on the severity of the injury.
-In mild cases, simple treatment is sufficient: rest, ice and gradual resumption of activities.
+In mild cases, simple treatment is sufficient: rest, ice, and a gradual return to activities.

 How long does it take to recover?